abhaykumarmandal/Bharat-Intern/README.md

 # Bharat-Intern

 # About Internship
-This repository contains the tasks, projects, and progress related to my Full-Stack Developer Internship at Bharat Intern.
+This repository contains the tasks, projects, and progress related to my Full-Stack Developer Virtual Internship at Bharat Intern.

 Internship Duration: 10 October 2023 - 10 November 2023